kirangn514-sketch/dev-Temp/Javascript.md

 // ============================================

 /*
-INTERVIEWER: "How do ES6 classes relate to prototypes?"
+testER: "How do ES6 classes relate to prototypes?"

 ANSWER: "ES6 classes are just syntactic sugar over prototypes.
 Behind the scenes, they work exactly the same way."